-Bizagi supports integrating REST services through 2 alternatives, as described at Invoking REST services configuration.
+Bizagi supports integrating REST services through two alternatives, as described at Invoking REST services configuration.

 The first alternative and the recommended one is throughout the use of Bizagi connectors.